 The next three Sea snakes have all been quoted as “The most venomous sea snake” over the years.
 The Beaked sea snake consistently has some of the most potent venom.
 They are also an aggressive snake and according to the Marine Education Society of Australia, “this widespread species is responsible for nine out of every ten deaths from sea-snake bites.”
 You can see why they are one of the most venomous snakes!
 These snakes are sometimes called Hook-nosed sea snakes due to their nostril that seems to have a hook or beak look.
 They can be found off the coast of India and surrounding islands.

-Dubois Reef Sea
+Dubois Reef Sea Snake

-The Dubois Reef sea snake lives around New Caledonia, Papua New Guinea and the norther shores of Australia.
+The Dubois Reef sea snake lives around New Caledonia, Papua New Guinea and the northern shores of Australia.
 They have a base color of tan with faint markings in a net-like pattern.
 Although they have shorter fangs, they can deliver a very potent venom that has a venom yield of 0.43 mg.
 Some researchers have found that the venom of the Dubois Reef snakes falls just below two land snakes, the Inland taipan (#1) and Eastern brown snake (#2).

 Faint-banded Sea Snake (Belcher’s Sea Snake)

 The Faint-banded sea snake, or Belcher’s sea snake, shows up on the top of many lists due to their highly toxic venom.
 It is a mix of neurotoxins and myotoxins.
 Good thing they are not an aggressive snake and reported bites are extremely rare.
-The sea snake is named after Sir Edward Belcher who discovered the snake back in the mid-1800’s.
-If you don’t live in New Guinea, Indonesia, the Philippians, the Solomon Islands or Australia, you won’t encounter one.
+The sea snake is named after Sir Edward Belcher who discovered the snake back in the mid-1800s.
+If you don’t live in New Guinea, Indonesia, the Philippians, the Solomon Islands, or Australia, you won’t encounter one.
 Sightings in these areas are even very rare.
 Good thing since they are definitely one of the most venomous snakes in the world!

 What is the most venomous land snake?